WallStreetMojo

 1. Identify the labor hours required per unit.

-2. Identify the material that is associated with the product and compute the per-unit cost of it.
+2. Identify the material that is associated with the product and compute its per-unit cost of it.

-3. We need to identify other variable overheads as well and consider the cost of it per unit.
+3. We must also identify other variable overheads and consider their cost per unit.

-4. Add all of the above per unit cost, which would be the total variable cost per unit.
+4. Add all of the above per unit cost, the total variable cost per unit.

 5. Take out the number of units actually produced and not just sold.